h1ppox99/powerflow-gnn/README.md

 ## Reproducing the Medium results (HeGGA + ablations + baseline)

 - Hardware: a GPU is required; expect roughly 1m30s per epoch on IEEE118 with an NVIDIA A5000.
 CPU training is not recommended for parity.
-- Main HeGGA run: scripts/train_hnn.sh with config src/config/HeGGA_lappe.yaml.
+- Main HeGGA run: scripts/train_HeGGA.sh with config src/config/HeGGA_lappe.yaml.
 If the user wants to run an experiment without PE, set pe_dims: 0.
 Both mse and huber losses are supported via the config.
-- Ablation (use only the final attention layer): scripts/train_hnn_ablation.sh with config src/config/hh_one_attention.yaml.
+- Ablation: scripts/train_hnn_ablation.sh with config src/config/hh_one_attention.yaml for only the final layer.
+Run scripts/train_hegga_noattn.sh for no attention.
 Same hyperparameters; set pe_dims: 0 to disable positional encodings if desired.
 - Transformer baseline: scripts/train_transformer.sh with config src/config/transformer_baseline.yaml

 Keep the configuration values as default to match the reported metrics.